juancampa/solvent.vim/Readme.md

 Let's you use Visual Studio solutions from Vim.
 The solution structure is displayed in a tree similar to NERDTree but with the contents of the solution's file hierarchy.

+## Why?

+If you work in a team that uses Visual Studio but you want to use vim instead this plugin is for you

 ## Requirements

  * Vim 7.4 (not yet tested with other versions)